septract/starling-tool/tour.md

 These assignments from benchmark name to file are tracked by the file `benchmarks.in`, which tells the benchmark scripts which files to run.
 `benchmarks.in` is commented.

+To see how Starling's benchmark system runs, read `bench.sh` and its included files.
+These are written in POSIX shell language and the `awk` text transformer tool.

+## Test Suites

+Starling comes with two test suites, both of which can be run using a single command.

+The unit tester, `unit.sh`, runs NUnit (if available) on a compiled copy of Starling, and reports the number of passed and failed tests.
+For AEC copies of Starling, all tests should pass.

+The regression tester, `regress.py`, is a wrapper around `starling.sh` and `starling-gh.sh` that runs those scripts on all of the example files, and checks the resulting failed proof terms against a manifest, `testresults`.
+This manifest outlines the expected failures, and is useful for checking that Starling is finding the correct proof failures.

+## Source Code

+The Starling source code is contained in the `.fs` files in the root directory.
+This is written in F#, a language similar to OCaml but based on the .NET Framework.

+Files of interest include:

+* `Parser.fs`: the language parser, which is useful as a lasy resort guide to how the Starling language works;
+* `Grasshopper.fs` and `Z3.fs`: the interfaces to the proof
+  back-ends.
+Z3 is tightly integrated into Starling using its C# bindings, while for GRASShopper we currently output a separate file to use as input to that proof tool.